How to create PDFs with React to PDF

 Conclusion

-With just a few lines of code and the powerful combination of Vite and react-to-pdf, you can easily add PDF export functionality to your React app.
+With just a few lines of code and the powerful combination of Vite and React to PDF, you can easily add PDF export functionality to your React app.
 Whether you’re generating simple receipts or detailed reports, this setup allows you to provide users with the option to download important content as a PDF.

 If you’re looking to add more robust PDF capabilities, we offer a commercial React PDF library that can easily be integrated into your web application.
 It comes with 30+ features that let you view, annotate, edit, and sign documents directly in your browser.
 Out of the box, it has a polished and flexible UI that you can extend or simplify based on your unique use case.